adamskate123/first-coding/README.md

 Append `--json` to emit a machine-readable JSON representation of the extracted fields.

+Pass `--validate-variants` to confirm ambiguous HGVS candidates with the online Mutalyzer service.
+This flag requires internet access and is disabled by default so offline workflows remain unchanged.
+The same behaviour can be enabled non-interactively by setting the `GENETICS_REPORT_VALIDATE_VARIANTS` environment variable to `1`.

 ### Testing

 Execute the automated tests with `pytest`: